 Explanation:

 Based on the solar irradiance, the % of DC Panel Capability can be determined.
 With that value determined, it can be used to calculate the DC Potential MW.
 Applying the Inverter Efficiency, the AC Potential MW values are calculated.
-For all three strings, it can be seen that no Inverter Capability is violated.
+Note, that there could be some error in the calculation of AC Potential MW (e.g., in this example, the AC Potential MW does not equal the actual Net Generation – this is intentional in the example and is to illustrate correct calculation of SHL).
+For all three strings, it can be seen that AC output is not limited by Inverter Capability.
 The RTHOL is the maximum output that could be achieved given available equipment.
 In this case that is 8 MW (limited by the Inverter Capability).
-The Solar High Limit is 6.0 MW because the Solar Plant is not Curtailed and therefore SHL equals net generation.
-If the Solar Plant were curtailed to 4 MW based on an ISO Dispatch Instruction, the SHL would be 5.831 MW, based upon the AC Potential MW of each string, adjusted for losses.
+The Solar High Limit is 6.0 MW because the Solar Plant is not Curtailed (i.e., the DNE is not limiting the total possible power production) and therefore SHL equals Net Generation.
+If the Solar Plant receives a DNE limit of 4 MW, the SHL would be 5.831 MW, based upon the AC Potential MW of each string, adjusted for losses.

 Example 2: